davidhalvorsen/ALT_Introns_Exons_and_Promoters/README UPDATES.md

 # I HAVEN'T MADE THIS YET.
 ```

+ADD ALT TELOMRE LENGTH MODEL INOFRMATION
+(TRF data) ALT telomere length modal length approximately twice that in comparable telomerase[+] or normal cells [3], [26].
+3 is Bryan 1995.
+ALT up to 50 kb (peaks at 10 and 50 kb).
+Telomerase-negative cell lines do not contain inhibitor(s) of telomerase or Taq polymerase.
+IIICF/c TRF pattern was not detected until around 40 PD after immortalization.
+T.M.
+Bryan, A. Englezou, J. Gupta, S. Bacchetti, R.R.
+Reddel
+Telomere elongation in immortal human cells without detectable telomerase activity
+EMBO J., 14 (1995), pp. 4240-4248
+L.S.
+Gollahon, E. Kraus, T.A.
+Wu, S.O.
+Yim, L.C.
+Strong, J.W.
+Shay, M.A.
+Tainsky
+Telomerase activity during spontaneous immortalization of Li-Fraumeni syndrome skin fibroblasts
+Oncogene, 17 (1998), pp. 709-717

+The telomere length heterogeneity can also be visualized in metaphase spreads by telomere fluorescence in situ hybridization (FISH) [14].
+K. Perrem, L.M.
+Colgin, A.A.
+Neumann, T.R.
+Yeager, R.R.
+Reddel
+Coexistence of alternative lengthening of telomeres and telomerase in hTERT-transfected GM847 cells
+Mol.
+Cell.
+Biol., 21 (2001), pp. 3862-3875

+Telomere lengths in ALT cells are not normally distributed, in contrast to telomerase[+] cells, most of which regulate their telomere lengths about a mean of 5–10 kb [27], [28].
+27 is Henson 2002. normal telomeres 15kb in human germline. somatic cells in vitro TRF length declines rate 40-200 bp/cell division down to 5-8 kb at senesnce. . most tleloemrase positive lines TRF lengths are erelatively homogenous w/ mean length usually less than 10 kb.
+ALT mean is around 20kb and TRF lengths range from less than 3kb to over 50 kb.
+J.D.
+Henson, A.A.
+Neumann, T.R.
+Yeager, R.R.
+Reddel
+Alternative lengthening of telomeres in mammalian cells
+Oncogene, 21 (2002), pp. 598-610
+28 is Jeyapalan 2008.
+TRF telomrees are 0.5 kb to >40 kb.
+Jeyapalan 2008 Evidence for alternative lengthening of telomeres in liposarcomas in the absence of ALT‐associated PML bodies

+single telomeres in ALT[+] cells revealed sporadic, unsynchronized increases and decreases in telomere lengths of a variable amount (that are sometimes very large – up to ∼20 kb) on a background of gradual erosion (∼50 bp/PD) [29], which appear to be responsible for the broad distribution of ALT telomere lengths [28].
+29 is Murnane 1994
+J.P.
+Murnane, L. Sabatier, B.A.
+Marder, W.F.
+Morgan
+Telomere dynamics in an immortal human cell line
+EMBO J., 13 (1994), pp. 4953-4962
+28 is J.N.
+Jeyapalan, A. Mendez-Bermudez, N. Zaffaroni, Y.E.
+Dubrova, N.J.
+Royle
+Evidence for alternative lengthening of telomeres in liposarcomas in the absence of ALT-associated PML bodies
+Int.
+J. Cancer, 122 (2008), pp. 2414-2421

+his pattern is established within one PD (equivalent to approximately 17 cell generations, which are required for one clone to overgrow a culture that is in crisis) of ALT being activated during immortalization in vitro [30].
+T.R.
+Yeager, A.A.
+Neumann, A. Englezou, L.I.
+Huschtscha, J.R.
+Noble, R.R.
+Reddel
+Telomerase-negative immortalized human cells contain a novel type of promyelocytic leukemia (PML) body
+Cancer Res., 59 (1999), pp. 4175-4179

+The long heterogeneous telomere length pattern remains the best-established marker for ALT in human cells, including tumors archived under conditions where it is possible to extract high-quality genomic DNA [5], [31].
+5 is T.M.
+Bryan, A. Englezou, L. Dalla-Pozza, M.A.
+Dunham, R.R.
+Reddel
+Evidence for an alternative mechanism for maintaining telomere length in human tumors and tumor-derived cell lines
+Nat.
+Med., 3 (1997), pp. 1271-1274
+31 is J.D.
+Henson, J.A.
+Hannay, S.W.
+McCarthy, J.A.
+Royds, T.R.
+Yeager, R.A.
+Robinson, S.B.
+Wharton, D.A.
+Jellinek, S.M.
+Arbuckle, J. Yoo, B.G.
+Robinson, D.L.
+Learoyd, P.D.
+Stalley, S.F.
+Bonar, D. Yu, R.E.
+Pollock, R.R.
+Reddel
+A robust assay for alternative lengthening of telomeres (ALT) in tumors demonstrates the significance of ALT in sarcomas and astrocytomas
+Clin.
+Cancer Res., 11 (2005), pp. 217-225

+Long and/or heterogeneous telomeres are seen in telomerase[+] cell lines when expression of hTR or hTERT at supra-physiological levels challenges the telomere length regulatory mechanism with excessive telomere lengthening [32], [33].
+Y. Cao, L.I.
+Huschtscha, A.S.
+Nouwens, H.A.
+Pickett, A.A.
+Neumann, A.C.
+Chang, C.D.
+Toouli, T.M.
+Bryan, R.R.
+Reddel
+Amplification of telomerase reverse transcriptase gene in human mammary epithelial cells with limiting telomerase RNA expression levels
+Cancer Res., 68 (2008), pp. 3115-3123
+H.A.
+Pickett, A.J.
+Cesare, R.L.
+Johnstone, A.A.
+Neumann, R.R.
+Reddel
+Control of telomere length by a trimming mechanism that involves generation of t-circles
+EMBO J., 28 (2009), pp. 799-809

+Conversely, it may not be necessary for cells using the ALT mechanism to have long telomeres [34].
+M.A.
+Cerone, C. Autexier, J.A.
+Londono-Vallejo, S. Bacchetti
+A human cell line that maintains telomeres in the absence of telomerase and of key markers of ALT
+Oncogene, 24 (2005), pp. 7893-78901

+Up to 30% of chromosome ends in ALT cells have been reported as having undetectable telomeres [51] and even some easily detectable ALT telomeres may be “functionally short” due to an increased number of variant telomeric repeats [28], [66], [77], [93].
+51 is T. Jegou, I. Chung, G. Heuvelman, M. Wachsmuth, S.M.
+Gorisch, K.M.
+Greulich-Bode, P. Boukamp, P. Lichter, K. Rippe
+Dynamics of telomeres and PML nuclear bodies in a telomerase negative human cell line
+Mol.
+Biol.
+Cell, 20 (2009), pp. 2070-2082
+28 is J.N.
+Jeyapalan, A. Mendez-Bermudez, N. Zaffaroni, Y.E.
+Dubrova, N.J.
+Royle
+Evidence for alternative lengthening of telomeres in liposarcomas in the absence of ALT-associated PML bodies
+Int.
+J. Cancer, 122 (2008), pp. 2414-2421
+66 is J.D.
+Henson, Y. Cao, L.I.
+Huschtscha, A.C.
+Chang, A.Y.
+Au, H.A.
+Pickett, R.R.
+Reddel
+DNA C-circles are specific and quantifable markers of alternative-lengthening-of-telomeres activity
+Nat.
+Biotechnol., 27 (2009), pp. 1181-1185
+77 is
+H. Varley, H.A.
+Pickett, J.L.
+Foxon, R.R.
+Reddel, N.J.
+Royle
+Molecular characterization of inter-telomere and intra-telomere mutations in human ALT cells
+Nat.
+Genet., 30 (2002), pp. 301-305
+J. Dejardin, R.E.
+Kingston
+Purification of proteins associated with specific genomic loci
+Cell, 136 (2009), pp. 175-186

+ADD TELOOMERE SHORTENING EXAMPLE
+hENSON 2010 Assaying and investigating Alternative Lengthening of Telomeres activity in human cells and cancers
+For example, in an ALT[+] fibroblast cell line in which the MRE11/RAD50/NBS1 (MRN) complex was sequestered following expression of high levels of SP100 protein, telomere length declined linearly (over several time-points) at a rate of approximately 120 base pairs (bp)/PD.

+a useful confirmatory test is to demonstrate that the cells being studied are in fact immortalized.
+This is usually done by determining whether the cells are able to grow in culture for >100 PD.

 #### ALT Telomeres Have C-rich Overhangs
 There is some degree of 5' C-rich overhang in ALT cells.

+Min 2015 Alternative lengthening of telomeres can be maintained by preferential elongation of lagging strands
+Overhang
+length in SW39 ALT1 cells are variable from 40 nt to 400 nt,
+whereas parental SW39 cells have 65 nt to 140 nt overhang
+lengths consistent with previous reports (overhang length
+in telomerase positive cells: 60–150 nt)
+Min 2015 Alternative lengthening of telomeres can be maintained by preferential elongation of lagging strands

 ![C_overhang](/Assets/C_overhang.jpg "C_overhang")